Fast differentiation of hyperbolic chaos: Acknowledgements

 \section{Acknowledgements}

-I am in much debt to Yi Lai for discussions on the geometric aspect of this problem, I also greatly thank David Ruelle for discussions on his work.
-Finally, I thank Dmitry Dolgopyat, Simion Filip, Viviane Baladi, Alansari Nawaf, Charles Pugh, and Peidong Liu for helpful discussions.
+I am in great debt to Yi Lai for discussions on the geometric aspect of this problem.
+I also thank David Ruelle, Dmitry Dolgopyat, Alansari Nawaf, Charles Pugh, Peidong Liu, and Stefano Galatolo for helpful discussions.
+This research is supported by the China Postdoctoral Science Foundation 2021TQ0016, the International Postdoctoral Exchange Fellowship Program YJ20210018, and the Richman Fellowship from the math department of UC Berkeley.